HandsOnRobotics/pupper-v3-documentation/docs/using_pupper/operation.rst

     .. image:: ../_static/ap_mode/enter_details.png
             :align: center

 #.
+On your own computer, connect to the Pupper WiFi network you just created.
+Now you can SSH to the robot as usual:

+    ``ssh pi@pupper.local``

+    or ``ssh -LA 8765:localhost:8765 pi@pupper.local`` if you want to use Foxglove Studio and pass through git credentials (``-A``).

-Optionally, you can configure the Pi to create the network on startup.
+#.
+Optionally, you can configure the Pi to automatically start the network on startup.

     #.
 Edit connection
         .. image:: ../_static/ap_mode/edit.png